trend-macro/pip/docs/user_guide.rst

 In practice, there are 4 common uses of Requirements files:

-1. Requirements files are used to hold the result from :ref:`pip freeze` for the purpose of achieving :ref:`repeatable installations <Repeatability>`.
-In this case, your requirement file contains a pinned version of everything that was installed when `pip freeze` was run.
+1. Requirements files are used to hold the result from :ref:`pip drugs` for the purpose of achieving :ref:`repeatable installations <Repeatability>`.
+In this case, your requirement file contains a pinned version of everything that was installed when `pip drugs` was run.

    ::

-     pip freeze > requirements.txt
+     pip drugs > requirements.txt
      pip install -r requirements.txt

 2. Requirements files are used to force pip to properly resolve dependencies.